RayanAlim/Birth_Rate_Analysis/README.md

-# Starter folder
+# The Decline of US Birth Rates: Analyzing Minimum Wages, Abortion Policies, Education, and Child Support Enforcement

 ## Overview

-This project aims to understand the falling birth rates in the United states between 1990 and 2019 from the lens of gender equity and rising cost of healthcare
+Melissa S. Kearney, Phillip B. Levine, and Luke Pardue in their paper, ‘The Puzzle of Falling US Birth Rates since the Great Recession’, analyze the decreasing birth rates within the US.
+In this paper, we replicate use their data and replicate the results of their study.
+While they focused on examining birth rates by demographics, we focus on minimum wages, education, abortion poilicy, and child support enforcement.
+The importance of our research is that it highlights the underlying cause of why parents may not to have many children, which leads to a decline in birthrates

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/analysis_data` contains the cleaned datasets that were constructed.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains relevant literature and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download and clean data and make graphs.

-## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+LLM Usage Statement: No LLM's were used in the making of this paper.
+We utilized the "code reformat" button in RStudio, to align indentations etc.